Key events since George Floyd’s arrest and death

 Nov.
 5 - District Judge Peter Cahill rejects defense requests to move the officers’ trials; takes rare step of allowing cameras in a Minnesota courtroom, citing the coronavirus pandemic.

 Nov.
-13 - Minneapolis City Council approves $500,000 to bring in outside police officers to help fill a staffing shortfall.
+13 - The Minneapolis City Council approves $500,000 to bring in outside police officers to help fill a staffing shortfall.

 Dec.
-10 - Minneapolis City Council approves a budget shifting $8 million from the police department toward violence prevention and other programs, but declines to cap the department’s staffing.
+10 - The Minneapolis City Council approves a budget shifting $8 million from the police department toward violence prevention and other programs, but declines to cap the department’s staffing.

 Feb.
 1 - Frey and Arradondo announce that officers will no longer be allowed to turn off their body cameras to talk privately when they respond to calls.